-4.13 Withdrawal or Termination from Clinic Site
+4.22 Withdrawal or Termination from Clinic Site

-Because consistent provision of services is deemed necessary to client/patient welfare, frequent absences from practicum, whatever the cause, are just grounds for discontinuing clinical practicum.
-When the student can demonstrate that the cause for such absences no longer exists and that there are no other barriers to successful participation, then readmission to practicum will be granted on a trial basis at a time considered to be appropriate by the Clinic Director.
+Because consistent provision of services is deemed necessary to client/patient welfare, frequent absences from practicum, whatever the cause, are just grounds for discontinuing a graduate student's clinical practicum.
+When the student can demonstrate that the cause for such absences no longer exists and that there are no other barriers to consistent participation, then readmission to practicum will be granted on a trial basis at a time considered to be appropriate by the Clinic Director.
 This policy includes students who volitionally withdraw from a clinical practicum.